ekoka/tuts/bitwise/fractional.md

 Similarly, multiplying a base-2 number by two results in shifting all its digits to the left and dividing by two shifts all digits to the right

-The above implies that if I have decimal value 0.725 which is the binary equivalent 0.11, by twice doubling the latter I'm shifting it twice to the left to become binary 11.
-It's easy enough to verify that 0.725 * 2 * 2 = 3, is indeed 11 in binary.
+The above implies that if I have decimal value `0.725` which is the binary equivalent `0.11`, by twice doubling the latter I'm shifting it twice to the left to become binary `11`.
+It's easy enough to verify that `0.725 * 2 * 2 = 3`, is indeed `11` in binary.

-Dividing 1 by 2 gives us 0.5 in base-10, but in base-2 it's 0.1 (shifted to the right).
-This is the first fractional power of 2, the result of 1/2¹.
-Any value equal or larger than decimal 0.5 and less than 1 is also contained between binary 0.1 and 1.
+Dividing `1` by `2` gives us `0.5` in base-10, but in base-2 that's `0.1` (remember, in base-2 to divide by two we can simply shift to the right).
+This implies that any value larger than decimal `0.5` and less than `1` is also larger than binary `0.1` and less than `1`.

 i.e. the following are equivalent:

     base-10:  0 [.......]
 0.5 [.......]
 1
     base-2 :  0 [.......]
 0.1 [.......]
 1

-A side-effect of the above is that any value between decimal .5 and 1 in its binary expression has a leading 1 bit set right after the period.
-That is, 0.5293, 0.73882, 0.99382, 0.6783 when expressed in binary all begin like 0.1...  whereas 0.4923, 0.2893, 0.10293 when expressed in binary will all begin like 0.0...
+A side-effect of the above is that any value between decimal `0.5` and `1` in its binary representation has `1` bit set right after the period.
+That is, `0.5293`, `0.73882`, `0.99382`, `0.6783` when expressed in binary all begin like `0.1...`  whereas `0.4923`, `0.2893`, `0.10293` when expressed in binary will all begin like `0.0...`.

 This gives us the basis of a scheme to write any base-10 value containing fractional parts in its binary form.

-- First thing is to check whether the value is larger than 1.
+- First thing is to check whether the value is larger than `1`.
 If it is, we should isolate its integer and fractional parts and process them separately.

 - now that we have the isolated fractional part, we can process it.